Roy Cazaly: Post-VFL and coaching career

-While coaching Hawthorn, he was reported to have given the club its nickname the "Hawks", as he saw it as tougher than their original nickname the "Mayblooms".
+While coaching Hawthorn, he was reported to have given the club its nickname the "Hawks", because he saw it as providing a tougher image than their original nickname, the "Mayblooms".

 Legacy

-He is known to have played 322 premiership matches (198 in the VFL and 124 in the Tasmanian leagues), and 354 total career senior games (including 14 intrastate matches for the NTFA in Tasmania, and 18 interstate matches, 13 for Victoria and five for Tasmania).
-If his matches for Preston and Camberwell in the VFA are included, then Cazaly played in 343 premiership matches and 375 total career senior games.
+Cazaly is known to have played 322 premiership matches (198 in the VFL and 124 in the Tasmanian leagues), and 354 total career senior games (including 14 intrastate matches for the NTFA in Tasmania, and 18 interstate matches, 13 for Victoria and five for Tasmania).
+If his matches for Preston and Camberwell in the VFA are included, then Cazaly played in 343 premiership matches and 375 career senior games.
 Cazaly also played country football for Minyip in 1925, and in a mid-week football competition during the 1930s.